sfc-gh-makukreja/nz-partner-hackathon/README.md

 USE DATABASE nz_partner_hackathon;
 USE SCHEMA WAITA;
--- 31,314 records: LINZ tide predictions, maritime incidents, + PDF document processing -- NEW: Cortex Search on fishing regulation PDFs for intelligent Q&A -- FEATURED: "Is this the right time to go fishing?"
-Streamlit app template
+-- 31,314 records: LINZ tide predictions, maritime incidents, + PDF document processing -- ✅ WORKING: Comprehensive RAG fishing trip planner (CTE + Pipe operator versions) -- ✅ WORKING: Cortex Search on fishing regulation PDFs for intelligent Q&A -- FEATURED: "Is this the right time to go fishing?" complete implementation
 ```

 **4. Other Themes**: Sample query files will be created as datasets are added